19hours/sg-statutes/Acts/Energy Conservation Act.md

 “land transport operator” means a person operating —

-(a) a bus service under a bus service operator’s licence granted under the Public Transport Council Act (Cap.
-259B);
+(a) a bus service under a Class 1 bus service licence granted under the Bus Services Industry Act 2015;

+[Act 30 of 2015 wef 22/01/2016]

 (b) a rapid transit system within the meaning of the Rapid Transit Systems Act (Cap.
 263A);